 Schedule 6 of the Counter-Terrorism and Security Act 2015 outlines the specified authorities.
 As a maintained school, Stratford-sub-Castle Primary School is defined as a “specified authority”, included in the category of ‘Education, child care etc.’

 Therefore Stratford-sub-Castle Primary School has a key role in protecting pupils from the risks of extremism and radicalisation and has due regard to the need to prevent people from being drawn into terrorism.

-For the Tackling Extremism & Radicalisation Policy and other relevant policies, go to the Policies section of the website.
+For relevant policies, go to the Policies section of the website.